configcat/docs/website/docs/sdk-reference/android.md

 ### Force refresh

-Any time you want to refresh the cached config.json with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.
+Any time you want to refresh the cached config JSON with the latest one, you can call the `forceRefresh()` method of the library, which initiates a new download and updates the local cache.

 ## Logging